RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/README.md

 # Media Player Configuration

 There are two methods of configuration, via the Homa Assistant Integrations UI dialogue or via YAML.
 You cannot use both for the same Sky Q box, please use one or the other.
-Previous YAML configurations are not migrated the GUI method.
+Previous YAML configurations are not migrated the UI method, please continue to use YAML, or delete YAML, reboot and add via UI.

 ## Integrations UI